rich98/redhat_ubuntu_audit/README.md

-The CVE.sh is for ubuntu LTS 20 and above and will be update around twice a year (ish) This tests the environment for CVE vulnerabilities likeley this will spin off in to another repo
+The CVE.sh is for ubuntu LTS 20 and above and will be update around twice a year (ish) This tests the environment for CVE vulnerabilities likeley this will spin off in to another repo By the way the for Centos\Rocky yum updateinfo list security --installed command is missing, paid service in enterprise versions.
+TYhis will in time will get branched off properly and be maintained as its own project

 Over the next weeksa months I will start to add error checking just to tidy things up.